-Rising sea levels can lead to more frequent flood inundation in low lying areas and larger tidal events and could increase the Sacramento River's inundation levels within the lease area over the term of the lease.
-In addition, as stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding and storms (especially when coupled with sea level rise).
+This effect could increase Sacramento River's inundation levels within the lease area.
+In addition, as stated in the Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea level rise).
 In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris as well as decreased bank stability and structure.
 Conversely, climate change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea level rise will further influence riverine areas by changing erosion and sedimentation rates.
-Flooding and storm flow, as well as runoff, will likely increase scour and cause damage to the bank protection at a faster rate.
+Flooding and storm flow, as well as runoff, will likely increase scour and decrease bank stability at a faster rate.
+The floating docks, floats, and gangway are adaptable to higher water levels allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but they may require more frequent maintenance or replacement to ensure continued function during and after storm seasons and to avoid dislodgement of the facilities.
+The pilings and utility outlets are fixed and therefore more vulnerable to sea level rise and more frequent flood events.
+These structures may need additional fortification or repair and maintenance to ensure they do not become dislodged or degraded, as they could pose risks to public safety and navigation.